A wool pressing mat is a necessity for a quilter. It helps to retain heat for a longer duration and provides stability when pressing the fabric.

-What it lacks is a small size mat, other than that this Savina wool mat is best for quilters and comes under $50 range for 18×24 at the time of publishing this post.
+What it lacks is a small size mat, other than that this Savina wool mat is best for quilters and comes under the $50 range for 18×24 at the time of publishing this post.
 You can check the current price on Amazon.

 New Zealand 100% Felted Wool Pressing Mat

-New Zealand 100% wool mat is from Precision Quilting Tools brand.
+New Zealand 100% wool mat is from the Precision Quilting Tools brand.
 They are known for their helpful quilting tools.
 This pressing pad comes in 3 different sizes very small, small and medium.

 - 9″x9″ -Very Small